History Preservation » Products Page » Brands » Buzz Rickson’s Flight Jackets, Pea Coats, Work Shirts & Sweatshirts

 Loop-wheeling looms are special machines that were once common decades ago and able to weave even rows of small loops of yarn on the inner fabric side rather than the typical fleece we see on contemporary sweatshirt and pant interiors that have much more of a solid, flat appearance.
 These old looms also can only weave one set diameter per loom; this means the factory needs a different loom for each size - very expensive - which is why you hardly ever see true tube construction in modern-day garments.
 Tube construction ensures true shape is maintained, not only during its construction, but during its life of wear.
 This is the proper way to make a sweatshirt; in the good old days, the proper way was the only way.
 It's cheap and easy to make shirts from a flat piece of cloth and most customers would never notice the difference, though they may wonder why their not-so-cheap sweatshirt seemed to lose its shape after only a few washes - but now you know.

-Sizes: Small, Medium, Large.
+Sizes: Small, Medium, Large, & XL.
 Please see our SIZING TIPS for advice on how to get the correct fit.

 Imported from Japan